- 2 Bedrooms

 About this PropertyQueens Grant 554

-554 Queens Grant is a elegantly updated dog-friendly villa located in Palmetto Dunes Plantation.
-This villa, which comes with shared access to a pool, tennis courts, and golf courses, is new to the rental market in June 2018 and has been completely updated from top to bottom!
+554 Queens Grant is a handsomely updated dog-friendly villa located in Palmetto Dunes Plantation.
+This villa, which comes with shared access to a pool, tennis courts, and golf courses, is new to the rental market in June 2018 and has been thoroughly updated from top to bottom!

 This unit is managed by Vacasa South Carolina LLC.